VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: Viability for robot manipulators

 \subsection{Star-convex Viability Set Representation}

-In general, \Vs\ can be encoded with a non-parametric classifier, such as a feedforward NN $\phi(x): \Rv{n} \rightarrow \Rv{}$, which takes as input a state $x$ and gives as output a scalar value that can be easily translated to a binary label (viable, unviable).
+In general, \Vs\ can be encoded with a non-parametric classifier, such as a feedforward NN $\phi(x): \Rv{n} \rightarrow \Rv{}$, which takes as input a state $x$ and gives as output a binary label (viable, unviable).
 To train such a classifier, both positive (viable) and negative (unviable) examples are needed.
 However, so far we have focused on computing viable states on \DV , which are therefore all positive examples.
 We could use the perturbed states $\tilde{x}_i(\epsilon)$ (described in Theorem~\ref{theorem:boundary_V}) as negative examples, but choosing the proper value of $\epsilon$ could be hard.
 A too small value could lead to positive and negative samples that are too close, making the training of the classifier extremely difficult.
-On the other hand, a too large value could lead to poor classification accuracy.
-To avoid these issues, we suggest to exploit Lemma~\ref{lemma:starredkernel} to encode \Vs\ in a different way.
+On the other hand, a too large value could lead to poor classification accuracy. \qting{quote:samples_on_dv}{To avoid these issues, we suggest to exploit that our samples are on $\DV$, and that $\Vs$ is star-convex (Lemma~\ref{lemma:starredkernel}) to encode \Vs\ differently.}

 Rather than using a classifier, we could encode \Vs\ with a function $\phi(q, d): \Rv{n_j} \times \Rv{n_j} \rightarrow \Rv{}$ that takes as inputs the joint positions $q$, the joint velocity direction $d$ (with $||d||=1$), and computes the maximum viable joint velocity norm.
 In other words, if $\gamma = \phi(q, d)$, then $(q, \gamma d) \in \DV$.
-With this representation of \Vs , we have transformed the classification problem into a regression problem.
-The main benefit is that we no longer need unviable states to learn \Vs .
-This is crucial because, in general, to claim that a state is unviable we should rely on the implicit assumption that our OCP solver be flawless.
-However, in practice, this is not the case, and we could end up erroneously labeling states as unviable, introducing errors in our process.
+With this representation of \Vs , we have transformed the classification problem into a regression problem and we no longer need unviable states to learn \Vs .